Globolo001/BLHELI_32_to_RTTTL/README.md

 ## Input:
 I hope I got all syntax of BLHELI_32 music covered (if not, contact me on BlueJay Discord).
 Just copy-paste your music (without "quotations") into the prompt when asked.
-The formatting is explained in the UI
+The formatting is explained in the UI.

 ## Useful Links:
 BlueJay Github: https://github.com/mathiasvr/bluejay